hibestil/deliver/README.rst

 - amount of stock
 - and predefined service durations.

-In this project has been developed with inspiration from the method written by Ombuki-Berman et al.
+This project has been developed with an inspiration from the method written by Ombuki-Berman et al.

         Ombuki-Berman, Beatrice, and Franklin T. Hanshar.
 "Using genetic algorithms for multi-depot vehicle routing."
 Bio-inspired algorithms for the vehicle routing problem.
 Springer, Berlin, Heidelberg, 2009.
 77-99.
 Usage